rjoacog/GonzalezJoaquin/README.md

   <h3>About me<h3>

                 Proactive and efficient FullStack developer who learns very fast and can easily adapt to rapidly changing work environments and is not afraid to work under pressure.
-                My preferred technologies are React - Redux - Node.js - Express - PostgreSQL.
              I am ready to work with multidisciplinary teams and be able to acquire new knowledge.
-                    My future goal is to train and be able to work in Cybersecurity.

 ```
       const skills = {
         BackEnd: {